JebKerman91/NixieClockDST/README.md

 Libraries used:

-DS3232RTC by Jack Christensen - https://github.com/JChristensen/DS3232RTC
+DS3232RTC by Jack Christensen - https://github.com/JChristensen/DS3232RTC - use the included SetSerial example sketch to set the RTC clock.

 Timezone by Jack Christensen - https://github.com/JChristensen/Timezone